Articles /

 The Difference Between Corporate Identity and Brand Identity

 On the surface, corporate identity and brand identity appear to mean the same thing.
 This is a common misconception.
+The two concepts are intertwined but describe very distinct elements.

+• Brand identity is visual.
+It refers to the external perception of a company and its products.
 In other words, your brand identity creates product recognition within your target market.
 Brand identity design elements include your logo design, color scheme, typefaces, brand style guide, and SEO.

-Corporate identity is more about actions than visuals.
+• Corporate identity is more about actions than visuals.
 How do your organization's activities shape the external and internal perceptions of your company?
+Think of corporate identity as a holistic approach to brand design.
+It covers the following:

-1. Brand identity
+• Brand identity

-2. People working on the brand
+• People working on the brand

-3. Tone of voice
+• Tone of voice

-4. Customer response
+• Customer response

-5. Your success in implementing your brand promise
+• Your success in implementing your brand promise

 Corporate identity is a broad concept, but it’s the brand component that gets the most attention.
 The best way to reassess your corporate identity is to start from within.

-Effective Corporate Identity Examples
+Effective Fintech Branding and Corporate Identity Examples

 Look to market leaders for examples of effective corporate identity.
 Studying a successful brand can give you insight into how your own brand might revamp its image.